-The holdings report according to a set timetable an income statement every month and a complete reporting package every quarter.
+The holdings report according to a set time-table an income statement every month and a complete reporting package every quarter.
 The reporting package is designed in accordance with current legislation, rules and accounting practice.
 Reporting is entered directly into a group-wide electronic consolidated reporting system with built-in controls designed to assure quality.
-As guidance for the holdings, Ratos has prepared a reporting manual that provides clear instructions on how reporting to Ratos should be carried out.
-In addition, the holdings' accounting and finance functions are invited at regular intervals during the year to seminars organised by Ratos which examine topical issues within reporting, accounting and finance.
+As guidance for this reporting, Ratos has prepared a reporting manual intended for the holdings that provides clear instructions on how reporting should be carried out.
+The holdings' accounting and finance functions are invited at regular intervals during the year to seminars organised by Ratos which examine topical issues within reporting, accounting and finance.